 Filed By Sean Martin | April 19, 2010 12:00 PM | comments

-Tags: cartoon strip, cartoons, Doc and Raider, economics, education, gay cartoon, LGBT cartoon, queer comic strip
+Filed in: Entertainment Tags: Doc and Raider, economic policy, education policy, gay cartoon, gay cartoons and comics, LGBT cartoon, queer comic

 One wonders what the new version of the three Rs will be now.